 When vaporizing at higher temperatures, there will begin to be some toxins, but nowhere near the amount released in combustion.
 At higher temperatures, you may find your throat getting irritated.

 Finally, don't get confused and accidentally buy an oil vape pen.
 These devices are not dry herb vaporizers at all.
 Also, in unlicensed markets, the lack of standards led to rare cases of lung problems.
 Using an oil vape pen can be perfectly safe, but buying a pen in a legal market from a licensed provider is advised.

 Vaporization is definitely a better choice than smoking if you're prioritizing a healthy body.
 But there are plenty of other reasons to switch.

-The quality of the flavor you get from vaping is amazing - because smoke isn't getting in the way of the plant's natural flavor, you're just inhaling pure herbs.
-There's a big difference between heating and cooking.
+The quality of the flavor you get from vaping is amazing.
+This is because smoke isn't getting in the way of the plant's natural flavor, you're just inhaling pure herbs.

 Difference in smell compared with smoking weed

-The odor of a dry herb vaporizer is very subtle compared with the distinct smell of smoking cannabis.
+The odor of a dry herb vaporizer is subtle, compared with the distinct smell of smoking cannabis.
 Cannabis smoke might dissipate faster than cigarette smoke, but it still lingers in rooms and on clothes.

-Vaping produces only a slightly noticeable odor, and dissipates very quickly.
+Vaping produces only a slightly noticeable odor, and goes away very quickly.
 It's much easier to vaporize dry herbs discreetly compared with smoking.

 Which Dry Herb Vaporizer Gets You the Highest?